danaonel/svg-icons-vs-font-icons/readme.md

 - Font Icons are monochrome and don't support animation capabilities
 - SVG is more robust when it comes to browser support (Chrome font bugs, Firefox renders icon fonts crisper, some mobile browsers can be tricky with web fonts)
 - More control over SVG code
+- Issues with font-smoothing.
+You cannot guarantee how the font is going to be rendered, because Windows, OSX and Linux render them differently.
+- In Windows, font-smoothing can be turned off at the strangest times (for example, when doing a webex or a similar screenshare)
+- CSS3 Transforms have some unexpected effects on effects on typography when animating them.

 ## SVG Concerns ##